 The accounting policies describe rules for generation, transport and storage of accounting data, which are used for the configuration of the accounting process.
 As shown in Figure 7-7-2, the procedure of accounting configuration is described as follows,

-After the success authentication of a user, SS sends accounting configuration message to ANC with the policy specified to this user.
+After the success of authentication of a user, SS sends accounting configuration message to ANC with the policy specified to this user.
 The accounting policy includes the following information:

 Accounting policy condition: user ID, address of network devices from which the service usage takes place, time, service class (like the different level of QoS), and accounting type.